2024 Nobel Peace Prize

-The 2024 Nobel Peace Prize, an international peace prize established according to Alfred Nobel's will, was awarded to Nihon Hidankyo (the Japan Confederation of A- and H-Bomb Sufferers Organizations), for their activism against nuclear weapons, assisted by victim/survivors (known as Hibakusha) of the atomic bombings of Hiroshima and Nagasaki in 1945.
-They received the prize at a ceremony on 10 December 2024 in Oslo, Norway.
+The 2024 Nobel Peace Prize, an international peace prize established according to Alfred Nobel's will.
+It was awarded to Nihon Hidankyo (the Japan Confederation of A- and H-Bomb Sufferers Organizations) for the organization's activism against nuclear weapons, assisted by victim and survivors (known as Hibakusha) of the atomic bombings of Hiroshima and Nagasaki in 1945.
+Nihon Hidankyo received the prize at a ceremony on 10 December 2024 in Oslo, Norway.

 Laureate

-The 2024 Nobel Peace Prize was awarded to Nihon Hidankyō "for its efforts to achieve a world free of nuclear weapons and for demonstrating through witness testimony that nuclear weapons must never be used again".
+The 2024 Nobel Peace Prize was awarded to Nihon Hidankyō "for its efforts to achieve a world free of nuclear weapons and for demonstrating through witness testimony that nuclear weapons must never be used again."